 - Cover and set to Manual Pressure for 12 minutes.
 Quick release when finished.
 The chicken should be cooked through completely at this point (internal temperature of 165°F).

 - Stir in mushrooms.
-If the sauce hasn’t thickened, set to Saute and simmer for a few minutes until the sauce thickens.
+If the sauce hasn’t thickened, set to Saute and simmer for a few minutes until reduced.

 - Remove bay leaf and thyme sprigs.
 Serve immediately with a garnish of fresh thyme leaves.